razum2um/sabre/README.md

 `rails generate sabre:install`

-## Configuration

-**Sabre** has several configuration options.
-You can read and change them in the initializer created by **Sabre**, so if you haven't executed the command below yet, please do:

-`rails generate sabre:install`
+This will then create a configuration file named config/initializers/sabre.rb to be modified with the credentials Sabre provides for subscriber access to each partner.

 ### The API

-With **Sabre** you can configure how your components will be rendered using the wrappers API.
+With **Sabre** you can access wrapper classes to construct workflows depending on your travel application's needs.

 The syntax looks like this:

 ```ruby